ajax711/Volkov-Chess/README.md

 # ajax-chess
 My shitty chess engine.

-Used basic minimax with aplha beta pruning.
+Used basic minimax with alpha-beta pruning.

 The evaluation is totally material based.
 No positional based eval.
 Probably adding them at some point.